REVIEWING AND UPDATING PATTERNS WITH THE ALADIN TOOL IN PHASE II

 We grab the aperture and move it to center the middle tile on the galaxy.
 Note that all pieces of the pattern move in conjunction with the single aperture we adjust.
 Going back to the APT window, we see that our coordinate change is listed as a pending change, which we now commit to the proposal.

-However, we noted that the overlap between the NIC2 positions is too small.
-We switch back to the Form Editor and select the LINE pattern to review the parameters.
-Our point spacing of 20" is too large, so we change it to 15"
+However, we noted that the overlap between the WFC3/IR positions is too small.
+We switch back to the Form Editor and select the box pattern to review the parameters.
+Our line spacing of 77.5" is too large, so we change it to 65".

 Going back to the Aladin window, we now see that the overlap is sufficient, and the galaxy coverage is good enough that we do not need to add an additional tile.